pippinbarr/cart263-2021/topics/voices/responsivevoice.md

 It's a good idea to **experiment** with the possibilities of **any** given function or parameter that a library provides - you might find something interesting!
 So in the spirit of experimentation, what can we play around with here?
 Just the text right?

 But that could be interesting?
+Let's edit the string ResponsiveVoice is saying with some other options and listen...

 Punctuation?